redbear/IoT_pHAT/README.md

 RedBear IoT pHAT, designed for the Raspberry Pi Zero (other RPi boards with 40-pin header will also work).

-The RPi Zero is a nice board, it is small in size which is very good for developing IoT projects.
+The RPi Zero is a nice board, it is small in size which is very good for developing IoT projects and prototypes.
 However, it lacks of wireless features such as WiFi and Bluetooth.

 With the IoT pHAT, now, your RPi Zero will get more powerful than before.
 It adds WiFi and Bluetooth wireless technologies to the RPi Zero.